jessepatricio/telecms/README.md

 # telecms
-telecom cabinet management and tracking system
+telecom cabinet management and tracking system using amazon s2 as image repository.

-Help telecom contractors manage day-to-day tasks and job status.
+The online web application help telecom contractors to manage and monitor day-to-day tasks and jobs status.